klpod221/lesson-plan/PHP/Part4.md

                     ▼
 ┌─────────────────────────────────────┐
 │             ROUTER                  │
-│      Phân tích URL và chuyển        │
+│      Parses URL and forwards        │
-│        request đến Controller       │
+│        request to Controller        │
 └───────────────────┬─────────────────┘
                     │
                     ▼